 - ITC is not allowed after any of the following

-- return filed for month of September of next financial year
+- due date of return for month of September of next financial year

-Input tax credit of tax component of capital goods is not allowed if the person has claimed depreciation in income tax act for tax component.
-In other words ,a person can either take input tax credit of gst on capital goods or claim depreciation on tax component.
+- Input tax credit of GST component of capital goods is not allowed if the person has claimed depreciation in income tax act for GST component.
+In other words ,a person can either take input tax credit of GST on capital goods or claim depreciation on tax component.